lavendarlatte/record/supplements/graph.md

 **Graph**: can be represented with array of edges, adjacency list/matrix, or general matrix where each (row, col) is node.
 We can use DFS but need to keep "seen" set to avoid infinite cycle.
 O(n+e) time and space complexity.

+Use BFS for shortest path problems. the first time we visit a node with BFS, we know we must have reached it with the minimum possible steps.
+Use for loop inside while q to traverse all nodes in same level.
+Do not loop deque directly because then we can't push/pop.